kevincui5/translator_tf/README.md

 ![Compatibility](img/Python-3.7-blue.svg)![Compatibility](img/Tensorflow-2.4-blue.svg)

-Neural Machine Translation with attention mechanism implemented with some of tensorflow 2's newest feature such as overriding training step and test step function of Keras subclassed model.
+In this tutorial we will implement Neural Machine Translation with attention mechanism with some of tensorflow 2's newest feature such as overriding training step and test step function of Keras subclassed model.

-Though Keras NMT with attention tutorial already shows how to implement a basic NMT model with attention with tensorflow, it would be interesting to try out some other new functionality comes out since tensorflow 2.2. with an example since this model needs custom training and evaluating loop and it would be a good test case to implement these features.
+Though Keras NMT with attention tutorial already shows how to implement a basic NMT model with attention with tensorflow, it would be interesting to try out some other new functionality comes out since tensorflow 2.2.
+Since in this model the logic in training and evaluating loop is different (in training, teacher's forcing is used) and it would be a good test case to implement these features.
-By subclassing keras model and overriding train_step and test_step for customized training and inference loop, we are able to use the many features come with keras model, such as fit, evaluate, metric, etc...
+Also by subclassing keras model and overriding train_step and test_step for customized training and inference loop, we are able to use the many features come with keras model, such as fit, evaluate, metric, etc...

 Implementing NMT with attention using functional API is ok but hard to maintain the code.
-Using the subclassing (objected oriented) approach produce much better result.
+Using the subclassing (objected oriented) approach produce much clearner code.

 Encoder, Decoder, and BahdanauAttention are all layers, and Translator is a model.